neerajmahajan/recap-java-script/README.md

 * return type doesn't need to be specified in the fucntion signature
 * return value can be empty. eg return; if there is no return statement in function, then function returns an undefined value;
 * functions can be passed as an arguments.
+* functions can have parameter with default values.
 * function declaration can be assigned to a variable.

 ```